Emergency Dentist in Oak Park, IL

 - Broken and Chipped Tooth: If you experience chipped or cracked teeth it is important to seek help from your emergency dentist.
 If possible, save the broken tooth fragment and rinse your mouth and the broken pieces with warm water.
 If there is bleeding, apply a piece of gauze to the area for roughly ten minutes to stop the bleeding.
 Visit your emergency dentist to fix the broken or chipped tooth to avoid further damage.

-- Dental Bleeding: If your teeth are bleeding after a facial injury, rush to our office for emergency dental treatment.
+- Dental Bleeding: If your teeth are bleeding after a facial injury, rush to our office and get our emergency dental services for quick relief.
 Even if the bleeding stops after first aid, you must seek assistance from an emergency dentist to avoid further complications.